moviepilot/andromeda/ROADMAP.md

 ## Short-Term Todo's

-* Test with macruby, figure out if rubinius pre-compilation should be added
+* DONE Test with macruby, figure out if rubinius pre-compilation should be added, doesnt work
-* Convert old Pool code into Guards
+* DONE Convert old Pool code into Guards
-* Convert Kit into Plans
+* DONE Convert Kit into Plans
-* Convert Command into Plans, moving it into a submodule
+* DONE Convert Command into Plans, moving it into a submodule
 * Test scope, tags, threading in IRB
-* Subscopes
+* Subscopes ?

 ### Write Test-Cases